Health Benefits of Social Connection

 Spirituality matters greatly in the Bible Belt, especially for seniors.
 Church services and visitations make our senior living community a literal “Godsend” to those people of faith living with us.
 Singing hymns and listening to the word of God inspires fellowship that goes beyond the church service.

-Mealtime at Regency Senior Living brings everyone together for nutrition of the body – and the spirit.
+Mealtime at Regency Retirement Village brings everyone together for nutrition of the body – and the spirit.
 Our staff may even encourage two people who have a lot of common to sit together in hopes of sparking a pair who will “get along famously” as the saying goes.
 Sometimes the most unlikely companions end up hitting it off.

 Exercise time typically encourages some form of play or moving bodies in unison.